rust-lang/book/second-edition/nostarch/chapter12.md

 Some programs allow both arguments *and* environment variables for the same configuration.
 In those cases, the programs decide that one or the other takes precedence.
-For another exercise on your own, try controlling case insensitivity through a command line argument as well as through the environment variable, and decide which should take precedence if the program is run with contradictory values.
+For another exercise on your own, try controlling case insensitivity through either a command line argument or an environment variable.
+Decide whether the command line argument or the environment variable should take precedence if the program is run with one set to case sensitive and one set to case insensitive.

 The `std::env` module contains many more useful features for dealing with environment variables; check out its documentation to see what’s available.